-Since July 2019, mobile-first indexing was enabled by default for all new websites.
+Since July 2019, mobile-first indexing was enabled by default for all new websites such as Origin Digital.
 For existing websites, Google monitored the site to see what percentage of users came from mobile searches.
 Once a website hit a certain threshold, the website switched to mobile-first indexing (and the website owner was informed in Google Search Console).

 From March 2021 onwards, all websites will switch to mobile-first indexing.

 In initiating this move, Google’s intent was straightforward.
 It aligned with the company’s initial over-arching goal of offering users the best web experience possible.

 - Solve the problem of poor experiences on smartphones – Many desktop websites are woefully incompatible with mobile searches.
 This leads to unanswered queries and frustrated users.

 - Learn more about mobile sites – Because mobile searches are now the dominant way people make queries, Google sought to meet the needs of users by offering the best results possible.
 To do this, Google needed to have the data necessary for comparison and ranking purposes.

 - Address the change in the use of search – At one time, those at home or in the office still turned to desktops for searches and relied on mobile when there were out.
 However, the newest data tells us that 77% of mobile searches happen when searchers are at home or in the workplace.